-Global warming and climate change are terms used to describe the rise in the average temperature of the earth.
-As our planet warms, temperature changes can be recorded on the earth’s surface, in our oceans and also within the atmosphere.
+Global warming and climate change are terms we use to describe the rise in the average temperature of the earth.
+As our planet warms, we observe temperature changes on the earth’s surface, in our oceans, and within the atmosphere.

-Throughout history the earth’s climate has gone through numerous cycles of both warming and cooling.
-In the last 600,000 to 700,000 years alone, it is believed that the earth has seen seven cycles of glacial advancement and retreat which are clear indicators of global warming and cooling.
+Throughout history, the earth’s global climate has gone through numerous cycles of both warming and cooling.
+In the last 600,000 to 700,000 years alone, scientists believe the earth has seen seven cycles of glacial advancement and retreat.
+This is a clear indicator of historic periods of global warming and cooling.

-What’s different about the current warming cycle is that most scientists agree that this is either being caused by or exacerbated by human influence on the “greenhouse effect” and the abundance of greenhouse gases in our atmosphere.
+There is something different about the current warming cycle, however.
+Most scientists agree this is a result of human influence on the ‘greenhouse effect’.
+This phenomenon relates to the abundance of greenhouse gases within our atmosphere.

 What Are Greenhouse Gases?

 Greenhouse gases (or GHG’s) are gases contained within our atmosphere that have the potential to absorb infrared radiation.
-These gases absorb heat reflected from the earth that would otherwise be lost to space and are vital for helping to keep our planet warm and inhabitable.
+These gases absorb heat reflected from the earth that would otherwise be lost to space.
+They are vital for helping to keep our planet warm and inhabitable.

-The primary greenhouse gases found within the earth’s atmosphere are shown in the following table.
+The primary greenhouse gases we can find within the earth’s atmosphere are shown in the following table.

-The term “greenhouse effect” is used to describe the natural process whereby greenhouse gases trap thermal energy within the earth’s atmosphere.
-Without the greenhouse effect the earth would be a very cold and inhabitable place.
+We use the term ‘greenhouse effect’ to describe the natural process whereby greenhouse gases trap thermal energy within the earth’s atmosphere.
+Without the greenhouse effect, the earth would be a very cold and inhabitable place.

-Although the greenhouse effect is a natural process vital to sustaining life on earth, it has become too effective in recent times due to an abundance of greenhouse gases within the atmosphere.
-This abundance of greenhouse gases is currently helping to warm our planet at a faster rate than ever recorded.
+Although the greenhouse effect is a natural process vital to sustaining life on earth, it has become too effective in recent times.
+Scientists believe this is due to an abundance of greenhouse gases within the atmosphere.
+This abundance of greenhouse gases is helping to warm our planet at a faster rate than we have ever seen before.

 How Much is The Earth Warming?

-According to data provided by NASA’s Goddard Institute for Space Studies (GISS), the earth has been warming most years since a brief cooling period of around ten years in the early 1900’s.
-The same data also suggest we have been experiencing rapid warming of the earth since the mid to late 1970’s.
+The earth has been warming most years since a brief cooling period of around ten years in the early 1900s.
+This is according to data provided by NASA’s Goddard Institute for Space Studies (GISS).
+The same data also suggest we have been experiencing rapid warming of the earth since the mid to late 1970s.

 The following chart illustrates the change in global surface temperature since 1880, relative to 1951 to 1980 average temperatures.
 The data has been sourced from NASA/GISS.

-With scientists in agreement that global warming is set to continue for many years ahead, these consequences are likely to get worse and be felt further afield.
+With scientists in agreement that global warming is set to continue for many years ahead, the effects of global warming are likely to get worse and be felt further afield.

 Can Global Warming Be Stopped?

 The short answer to this is no. Global warming is a natural cycle that’s important in helping to sustain life on earth.
-However, what can be stopped (or at least reduced) is the impact that humans are having on the greenhouse effect, leaving our earth to follow a more natural warming/cooling cycle, rather than a man-made cycle.
+However, what we can stop (or at least reduce) is the impact that humans have on the greenhouse effect.
+This will help our planet to follow a more natural warming/cooling cycle, rather than a man-made cycle.

-Governments across the world are committed to reducing climate change, however it remains to be seen whether or not this positive attitude will bear any fruit and have any long term impacts.
+Governments across the world are committed to reducing climate change.
+It does, however, remain to be seen whether or not this positive attitude will have any long term impact.